-- Many businesses hold money that is owing to another person.
-In New Zealand, the Unclaimed Money Act 1971 (UMA 1971) sets out rules that apply to holders of this unclaimed money.
+- 1. BR Pub 17/01 and BR Pub 17/02 are reissues of BR Pub 13/03 and BR Pub 13/04, which expire at the end of the 2016/17 income year.
+The effect of these Rulings is the same as the effect of BR Pub 13/03 and BR Pub 13/04. - 2.
+Many businesses hold money that is owing to another person.
+In New Zealand, the Unclaimed Money Act 1971 (UMA 1971) sets out rules that apply to holders of unclaimed money.
 Generally, after a certain period, unclaimed money becomes payable to the Commissioner of Inland Revenue.
-However, the amount ceases to be unclaimed money (although the owner of the money may still be entitled to repayment) where the amount of unclaimed money: - does not exceed \$100 per owner (the person entitled to the money); and - the amount is applied by the holder for their own benefit (or for the benefit of any other person or for any purpose or object) within prescribed timeframes.
+However, the amount ceases to be unclaimed money (although the owner of the money may still be entitled to repayment) where the amount of unclaimed money: - does not exceed \$100 per owner (the person entitled to the money); and - is applied by the holder for their own benefit (or for the benefit of any other person or for any purpose or object) within prescribed timeframes (6 years or 25 years).

-If the holder does not apply the amount for its own benefit, that amount will continue to be unclaimed money and will be payable to the Commissioner of Inland Revenue.
+If the holder does not apply the amount for its own benefit, that amount will continue to be unclaimed money and will be payable to the Commissioner of Inland Revenue after 6 years or 25 years.

-- 2. At issue is the tax treatment of these amounts.
-In particular, whether they can be business income of a taxpayer. - 3.
+- 3. At issue is the tax treatment of these amounts; in particular, whether and when they can be business income of a taxpayer. - 4.
 For amounts of unclaimed money of \$100 or less, it is concluded that while money is held on trust and cannot be (and has not been) applied by the holder for their own benefit (or for the benefit of any other person or for any purpose or object) it cannot be income of the holder.
-These amounts remain subject to the UMA 1971 and must be paid to the Commissioner within the specified timeframes. - 4.
-An unclaimed amount (of \$100 or less) not held on trust will be derived when it: - has been applied by the holder for its own benefit (or for the benefit of any other person or for any purpose or object); and - is probable that the amount will not have to be repaid (this would include situations that mean the amount is not legally recoverable for example, a contractual term or limitation period). - 5.
+These amounts remain subject to the UMA 1971 and must be paid to the Commissioner within the specified timeframes.

+- 5. An unclaimed amount (of \$100 or less) not held on trust will be derived when it: - has been applied by the holder for its own benefit (or for the benefit of any other person or for any purpose or object); and - is probable that the amount will not have to be repaid (this would include situations that mean the amount is not legally recoverable - for example, a contractual term or limitation period). - 6.
 Whether it is probable that an amount will not be repaid will depend on the particular business.
-Business records and accounting treatment are likely to be relevant to determining this. - 6.
+Business records and accounting treatment are likely to be relevant to determining this. - 7.
 If a holder has recognised a previously unclaimed amount as income and subsequently returns that amount to the owner, the holder will be entitled to a deduction under s DA 1(b).